Tumult Regulatory Mapping

 Article 26 — Advanced testing (TLPT / TIBER-EU)

-Requirement: Financial entities identified as systemically important shall carry out threat-led penetration testing (TLPT) at least every 3 years, covering critical or important functions.
+Requirement: Financial entities identified as systemically important shall carry out threat-led penetration testing (TLPT) at least every 3 years on live production systems, covering critical or important functions, per the TLPT Regulatory Technical Standards and TIBER-EU.

 Requirement Tumult Evidence Attributes